daangn/KarrotFlex/README.md

 ## License

-Reflex is available under the MIT license.
+KarrotFlex is available under the MIT license.
 See the LICENSE file for more info.